4 Signs Gold Prices Will Soon Rise

 Gold is not an asset that can be produced in large quantities instantly.
 The mining process is time-consuming and expensive.

-The question now is,
+The question now is:

 If even major countries feel the need to strengthen their gold reserves in 2026, what about us as individuals?

-Do we have enough protection?
+Do we have sufficient protection?

-Now that we've seen what large institutions are doing, let's move on to the third signal that further strengthens the reason why gold is back in the spotlight this year.
+After looking at what large institutions are doing, let's move on to the third signal that further strengthens the reason why gold is back in the spotlight this year.

 The changing geopolitical landscape in 2026 is a third signal that cannot be ignored.
 The world is moving towards a new, more complex order.